autoplot/documentation/md/PNG_Walks.md

 qcturl      the base for the quality control files. pwd         the web location of the .pngwalk, since they will be downloaded and put into arbitrary locations before passed to Autoplot.
 ```
-Autoplot uses the .pngwalk file to define how the pngwalk is to be
-loaded and controlled.
-The "View in Autoplot" button will be enabled
-when a .vap file corresponding to the .pngwalk can be found.